- A multimedia system integrates text, images, sound, video, and interactive elements to convey information effectively and engagingly.

 Other uses and applications of multimedia systems

-Outside the educational field, multimedia has been incorporated into multiple sectors and activities., transforming the way we communicate, inform and entertain:
+Beyond the educational sphere, multimedia has been incorporated into multiple sectors and activities , transforming the way we communicate, inform and entertain ourselves:

 - Entertainment: Movies, TV series, video games, streaming music, and virtual reality are clear examples of the importance of media integration in today's gaming experiences.